hugorper/jquery-image-load-polisher/README.md

 jQuery Page Load Polisher polish page load, the plugin displays a loader until your page load and applies an effect when page appear.

+### Plugin demo

+You can find a [DEMO](https://hugorper.github.com/jquery-page-load-polisher) of jQuery Page Load Polisher in the project page.

 ### Plugin settings

 Option  | Description